patahili/RunningDocs/Benchmarking - Restructured.md

 ### Silicon Roadmap Deep Dive

 #### Market Context & Trends
-The global AI silicon market is projected to reach **$154 billion by 2030** with a CAGR exceeding 20%.
-Industry leaders—including NVIDIA, AMD, Intel, and Google—are rapidly converging toward unified architectures that blend traditional GPU programmability with dedicated AI accelerators such as NPUs and custom ASICs.
+The global AI silicon market is projected to reach **$154 billion by 2030** with a CAGR exceeding 20% [ToDo: CITATION NEEDED].
+Industry leaders—including NVIDIA, AMD, Intel, and Google—are rapidly converging toward unified architectures that blend traditional GPU programmability with dedicated AI accelerators such as NPUs and custom ASICs, driven by explosive demand for generative AI and edge computing.

 #### Hardware Architecture Evolution
-Hybrid CPU+NPU+GPU designs are now the default for next-generation devices, enabling new execution paths and resource tradeoffs that fundamentally reshape benchmarking strategies.
-Edge AI chips and specialized SoCs are forecast to grow more than 20% year-over-year in 2025, reflecting the shift from centralized datacenter inference to distributed, real-time intelligence at the device level.
+Hybrid CPU+NPU+GPU designs are becoming standard for next-generation devices [ToDo: VERIFY ACROSS ALL IHVs], enabling new execution paths and resource tradeoffs that fundamentally reshape benchmarking strategies.
+Edge AI chips and specialized SoCs are forecast to grow more than 20% year-over-year in 2025 [ToDo: CITATION NEEDED], reflecting the shift from centralized datacenter inference to distributed, real-time intelligence at the device level.

 #### Strategic Implications
-Microsoft's strategy enables dual execution paths (native and WinML) across all IHVs, with unified IR and MLIR architectures promising consistent abstraction and apples-to-apples comparisons across hardware targets.
-This positions Windows uniquely against vertically integrated competitors.
+Microsoft's strategy positions WinML as the unifying abstraction layer that solves IHV fragmentation—developers write once to WinML while native paths enable IHV-specific optimization and validation.
+With unified IR and MLIR architectures, WinML promises consistent abstraction and apples-to-apples comparisons across hardware targets, positioning Windows uniquely against vertically integrated competitors.

 ---